FD Calculator

 Where:

-• A = Maturity amount (your total payout)
+• A = Maturity amount (total return)

-• P = Principal amount (your investment)
+• P = Principal (your initial deposit)

-• r = Annual interest rate (in decimal form)
+• r = Annual interest rate (decimal)

-• n = Number of times interest is compounded per year
+• n = Compounding frequency per year

-• t = Tenure (years)
+• t = Tenure (in years)

-How to Use an FD Calculator?
+How to Use the FD Return Calculator?

-1. 1️⃣ Enter the deposit amount – How much do you want to invest? (e.g., ₹1,00,000)
+1. 1️⃣ Enter the fixed deposit amount (e.g., ₹1,00,000)

 Example Calculation